TARGENE/targene-pipeline/paper/paper.md

 ## Estimators

-Semi-parametric estimators exist in multiple flavors, all with different properties.
 In TarGene we default to using Targeted Maximum-Likelihood Estimation [@van2018targeted] and XGBoost [@chen2016xgboost] as the machine-learning model.
 We have selected this default because it was the best performing estimator in simulations across a variety of genetics tasks [@labayle2025semi].
 In the presence of computational restrictions, tradeoffs can be made and lighter models can be used.

 # Acknowledgements